Eventuous/docs/content/docs/subscriptions/sub-base/index.md

 ## Registration

-As mentioned before, you'd normally register subscriptions using the DI extensions provided by Eventuous:
+As mentioned before, you'd normally register subscriptions using the DI extensions provided by Eventuous.
+This example uses the [EventStoreDB]({{< ref "esdb#subscriptions" >}}) subscription.

 ```csharp
 builder.Services.AddSubscription<StreamSubscription, StreamSubscriptionOptions>(